google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 What is the difference between formal and informal academic writing?

-Formal academic writing uses objective tone, complex sentence structures, and precise vocabulary, while informal writing tends to be conversational, using simpler sentences and colloquial expressions.
+Formal academic writing employs an objective tone, complex sentence structures, and precise vocabulary, whereas informal writing tends to be conversational, utilizing simpler sentences and colloquial expressions.

 Can I use the first person in formal academic writing?